 When I visit Duke, may I observe Dance Program classes?

-Yes.
-The faculty has an "open door" policy and welcomes and encourages prospective students to observe and participate in all classes (except the performance classes which they can observe with permission of the instructor).
+Usually, the faculty has an "open door" policy and welcomes and encourages prospective students to observe and participate in all classes (except the performance classes which they can observe with permission of the instructor).
 We hope to resume prospective student visitation as soon as possible.